wandb/docs/docs/guides/artifacts/explore-and-traverse-an-artifact-graph.md

     <title>Explore direct acyclic W&B Artifact graphs.</title>
 </head>

 W&B automatically tracks the artifacts a given run logged as well as the artifacts a given run used.
-These artifacts can include data sets, models, parameters, metrics, and code.
+These artifacts can include datasets, models, evaluation results, or more.
 You can explore an artifact's lineage to track and manage of the various artifacts produced throughout the machine learning lifecycle.

 ## Lineage
-### Benefits of tracking lineage
 Tracking an artifact's lineage has several key benefits:

 - Reproducibility: By tracking the lineage of all artifacts, teams can reproduce experiments, models, and results, which is essential for debugging, experimentation, and validating machine learning models.